Philip De Witt Ginder: World War II

 Ginder as colonel and commander of the 9th Infantry Regiment circa 1945.

 During World War II, Ginder was the assistant chief of staff for personnel (G-1) for the Fourth United States Army.
 Appointed to command the 357th Infantry Regiment, a unit of the 90th Infantry Division, he was among the first ashore during the Normandy landings on D-Day, June 6, 1944.
 Ginder developed a reputation for subpar performance in combat, with observers and subordinates calling him "obtuse" and "full of boast and posturing."
 357th veteran William E. DePuy called Ginder "as close to being incompetent as it is possible to be."
 Ginder was ultimately relieved of command during combat and escorted to the division command post under armed guard.

-Ginder was later appointed commander of the 121st Infantry Regiment, an 8th Infantry Division unit.
-He was in command of the regiment when it captured the German town of Hürtgen as part of the Battle of Hürtgen Forest.
+He was in command of the 9th Infantry Regiment when it captured the German town of Hürtgen as part of the Battle of Hürtgen Forest.
 It was for this action that he received the Distinguished Service Cross for actions on November 28, 1944, when he personally led his reserve company through the town in bitter house-to-house fighting while armed only with his pistol and a hand grenade.
 The citation for the DSC reads: